Heterogeneous Interaction Network Analysis (HINA): A New Learning Analytics Approach for Modelling, Analyzing, and Visualizing Complex Interactions in Learning Processes: Background

 \subsection{Heterogeneous Interaction Network Analysis (HINA): Concepts and Definitions}

 Within the HINA framework, the fundamental entities of interest in the learning process data (e.g., students, learning objects, coded behaviors) are represented as nodes in a network. \textbf{Heterogeneous interactions} among these nodes are defined as relational ties formed between nodes of different types during the learning process.
 For example, a student interacting with a learning object is an instance of a heterogeneous interaction.
 A \textbf{Heterogeneous Interaction Network (HIN)} is a flexible graph structure designed to model the interactions between different types of entities in a learning process.

 A HIN takes the form of a weighted bipartite graph among a specified pair of distinct entity types to model the designated heterogeneous interactions.
 For example, if one aims to study how students interact with learning objects, they can construct a Student-Object HIN.
-We can also increase granularity by considering composite entities formed by combinations of other entities---for example, a particular object being interacted with using a particular coded behavior can be represented using a composite entity of the form \textit{(Object, Behavior Code)}.
+While HINA utilizes the mathematical structure of weighted bipartite graphs, it departs from standard bipartite models through the use of composite nodes.
+In HINA, a node can represent a higher-order semantic construct—such as a `Tool-Action' pairing.
+This data transformation allows HINA to project triadic relationships into a bipartite space, enabling the analysis of complex, multi-way interactions (e.g., Which students use which AI tools for which specific cognitive behaviors?).
+We can increase granularity by considering composite entities formed by combinations of other entities---for example, a particular object being interacted with using a particular coded behavior can be represented using a composite entity of the form \textit{(Object, Behavior Code)}.
 Thus, if one aims to understand how different learning objects and coded interaction behaviors are collectively engaged with by individual students, they can construct a HIN consisting of students, objects, and behavior codes.
 This models the triadic relationship of students engaging with specific objects via specific behaviors.
-Through this flexible, multipartite structure, the HINA framework enables researchers to model diverse learning contexts by specifying the relevant heterogeneous interactions central to their research questions.
+Through this flexible structure, the HINA framework enables researchers to model diverse learning contexts by specifying the relevant heterogeneous interactions central to their research questions.

 Formally, we can define a HIN as a graph $G = (V_1, V_2, E, \omega)$, where: \begin{itemize}